Easy Salmon Tartare

 I’ve finally gotten Bill to eat and enjoy salmon—with one stipulation.
 It must be cooked.
 I take that back.
 He’s a huge fan of gravlax—but I’m not sure he even knows he’s eating raw salmon.
 At least I wasn’t the one to break that to him as he went back for seconds and thirds.
 But chunks of salmon and avocado apparently don’t have the same appeal.

-The components of this salmon tartare recipe were not exotic by any means.
-I did purchase the freshest salmon I could find since it wouldn’t be cooked, but the avocados, scallions, mint, chives, grape tomatoes, etc. were all commonplace ingredients.
+- The components of this salmon tartare recipe were not exotic by any means.
+I did purchase the freshest salmon I could find since it wouldn’t be cooked, but the avocados, scallions, mint, chives, grape tomatoes, etc. were all common grocery store ingredients.

-The recipe can also be found in Dorie Greenspan’s magnificent cookbook, Around My French Table.
+The recipe can also be found in Dorie Greenspan’s magnificent cookbook, (affiliate link) Around My French Table.

 - Since you will be eating this salmon uncooked, use the best quality you can find from a quality fishmonger.

-- The salmon should be on ice and not smell overly fishy.
+- The salmon you purchase should be on ice and not smell overly fishy.

 - As Dorie directs, the avocado is tossed in lime juice to prevent oxidation, or browning, to occur.

-- Alternatively, use a metal or PVC rings or ramekins to use as molds, and remove before serving.
+- Alternatively, use metal or PVC rings or ramekins to use as molds, and remove them just before serving.

 Simple Salmon Tartare